dangduomg/baba-lang/README.md

 - baba-lang is written for educational purposes only; it is not meant to be used in production.

 ## How to use
-1. Prerequisites: Python 3, Lark
+1. Prerequisites: Python 3 (At least 3.12 can be sure to work), Lark (see requirements.txt)
-2. Download the repository
+2. Clone the repository
+3. (Optionally) Create a virtual environment
+3. Run `pip install -r requirements.txt`
-3. Run `main.py` without arguments to open an interactive prompt.
-To run a source file, enter `main.py <file>`.
+3. Run `src/main.py` without arguments to open an interactive prompt.
+To run a source file, enter `src/main.py <file>`.
 Source files are of extension `.bl`

 ## Features
 - First-class functions